-But also in the rest of the city, you can find people dropping their waste and leftovers just wherever they are.
-Please, please, don’t be this guy!
+In the rest of the city, people drop their waste and leftovers wherever they are.
+Please, please, don’t be like this guy!

 Standing on the wrong side of the escalator

-During Rush-Hour, most of Barcelona’s Metros are usually crowded with people.
+During Rush Hour, most of Barcelona’s Metros are usually crowded with people.
 Changing between the lines can be quite stressful during those times of the day.
-While as a tourist, you are usually not in a hurry, there are many people that have to be at work on time and might run late.
+While as a tourist, you are usually not in a hurry, there are many people who have to be at work on time and might run late.

-In Barcelona (and many other big cities, such as e.g. London) there is this unwritten rule about which site you should be standing on when using the escalator.
-Standing on one site, walking on the other.
+In Barcelona (and many other big cities, such as London), there is this unwritten rule about which site you should be standing on when using the escalator.
+Standing on one side, walking on the other.
 Sounds like a great solution for everyone involved, don’t you think?